Sreelikhith/dataviz-project/README.md

 ## Questions & Tasks

-The following tasks and questions will drive the visualization and interaction decisions for this project:

- * How does the average salary vary across different job categories and experience levels?
- * Is there a correlation between company size and salary ranges for data field positions?
- * Are there interesting geographical patterns in where data jobs are located versus where employees reside?
- * How does the distribution of employment types (full-time, part-time, contract) and work settings (remote, in-person, hybrid) vary across different regions and job categories?

-## Self Critique of Initial Questions/Tasks

 The project is designed to address the outlined tasks and questions effectively.

 1. How Does the Average Salary Vary Across Different Job Categories and Experience Levels?